CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Experiment

 \subsubsection{Class Inference \& Confidence Estimation Experiment}

 In a separate experiment, we evaluated the ability of the model to recognize the intended class based solely on observed robot motion.
 For this test, we used the same physical platform as in the generation experiment, but reversed the interaction direction: the robot arm was manually moved along one of the 26 training trajectories, while the model passively observed the resulting end-effector positions in real time.
 To simulate uncertainty in initial prior knowledge, the 26-dimensional class embedding $\mathbf{C}$ was initialized with $\mathcal{N}(0, 0.1^2)$ noise.
 At each control step, the observed trajectory up to the current timestep was fed into the model, and the class embedding vector $\mathbf{C}$ was updated by minimizing the accumulated past prediction error, as described in Sec.~\ref{sec:past_reconstruction}.
-We used a learning rate $\alpha_c = 2.5 \times 10^{-2}$ and performed $n_{\text{iter}} = 15$ past-reconstruction iterations per timestep.
+We used a learning rate $\alpha_c = 2.5 \times 10^{-2}$, a window size of $50$ timesteps and performed $n_{\text{iter}} = 15$ past-reconstruction iterations per timestep.
+The computation time per timestep did not exceed approximately 130 ms.

 Recognition was performed using the model that achieved the lowest DTW error in alphabet drawing experiment (i.e., the best-performing MultiLarge instance).
 Following each update, the model also predicted motion of the future timesteps using the updated $\mathbf{C}$, enabling real-time class inference and future prediction.